ruiwen829/Coldplay-lyrics-Generation/README.md

 # Coldplay-lyrics-Generation
 Generate coldplay like lyrics.

-Build character based and Word based RNN from scratch.
+Build character based and word based RNN from scratch.